ibrahzizo360/ZizStay/admin/README.md

 ```
 ## Contribution

+Contributions are not only welcomed but encouraged as well.
+We believe in the power of collaboration and innovation.
+If you're passionate about improving the Zizstay experience, your insights and expertise are invaluable.

+Whether you're a seasoned developer or just getting started, your contributions can make a real difference.
+From enhancing existing features to suggesting new ideas, every effort counts.

+Feel free to explore our project, identify areas where you can add value, and submit your contributions.

+---

 Thank you for exploring the Zizstay Admin Panel.
 We trust that these features will assist you in efficiently managing your hotel operations and making well-informed decisions.
 Should you have any questions or require assistance, please don't hesitate to reach out.